MasterKano/BITS/Jigoro Scroll.md

   A structured, information-dense, multi-layered note style with detailed mechanics, conceptual exposition, and deep sub-bullet structure.

 Deep Density:
   A level of detail in which all distinct mechanics, constraints, decision points, cues, positional relationships, and transcript-derived distinctions are explicitly encoded.
+  Deep Density MUST include, when present in transcript:
+  - Conditions/triggers (when/if statements; entry criteria; positional prerequisites).
+  - Decision forks (A vs B; primary vs fallback; win/lose branches; “if they do X, do Y”).
+  - Constraints and “do not” rules (structural prohibitions; alignment/connection rules; safety constraints).
+  - Timing cues and sequencing (when to switch; what must happen before next step; tempo-related notes).
+  - Failure patterns and corrections (what goes wrong; why; what to fix; drill/cue remedies if provided).
+  Deep Density MUST avoid:
-Does not include rhetorical explanation, repeated rephrasing without new information, or generic coaching "fluff" that does not change decision-making or execution.
+  - Rhetorical explanation, motivational coaching, generic platitudes, or “teaching talk” that does not change execution decisions.
+  - Rephrasing the same point without introducing a new constraint, cue, decision, or mechanic.
+  - Adding “standard BJJ” knowledge not present in transcript (except permitted volume-header synthesis in Clause 7A).

 Transcript-Derived:
-  All content originates strictly from the transcript without extrapolation, except for:
+  All content originates strictly from the transcript without extrapolation, except:
   - Concise, descriptive volume headers where the transcript lacks explicit titles, as described in Section 7A, and
   - Minimal phrasing adjustments required for clarity while preserving intent.